Rose010711/0069/README.md

+## Introduction

+For this finall project, the aim is to explore the Sentinel-3 that understanding the classfication of clouds and ocean,by using artificial intelligence (AI) and IRIS techologies.
+This study will evaluate the benifits and limitations in Earth surface observation through comparing the differences in classification images produced by 4 kinds of models, such as CNN, Kmeans, VIT, RF.

+Alos, here is a short video help you quickly understanding.

 ## Read data from Google Drive

 The snippet is used in a Google Colab environment to interact with Google Drive.
 It starts by importing the drive module from google.colab and then mounts the user's Google Drive to the path /content/drive in the Colab environment, making the Drive's contents accessible.
 The os module is then imported to provide functions for interacting with the operating system.